 In 2013 NullDC was discontinued in favor of another emulator, reicast.

 Demul is a closed-source emulator for Windows that has the best compatibility and emulation accuracy to date.
 It also has the best sound emulation.
 This is your best bet when trying to emulate SA1 as close as possible to the original Dreamcast.
-However, Demul’s system requirements are quite high, and there are several nuances that are worth mentioning:
+However, there are several nuances that are worth mentioning:

-1) Demul has two GPU plugins: the “new” plugin, which is recommended for maximum accuracy, and the “old” one, which, according to the author, is very hacky and has many issues.
+1) Demul has two GPU plugins: the “new” plugin, which is recommended for maximum accuracy, and the “old” one, which, according to the author, is hacky and has many issues.
 However, the “new” plugin does not allow to increase the Dreamcast’s internal resolution, and that isn’t going to change anytime soon.
-That makes the “new” plugin useless for those who want to play the game in anything other than 640×480.
+That makes the “new” plugin useless for those who want to play the game in anything other than 640×480, which provides no advantage over playing on original hardware.
 The “old” plugin allows to use a higher internal resolution and works quite well with SA1.

 2) Demul needs to compile shaders to emulate specific features of the Dreamcast’s GPU, so it is prone to momentary stuttering whenever a shader is compiled*.
 This means the game will have noticeable hiccups several times a minute unless you’ve completed the game multiple times, exploring every corner and trying every move until all possible combinations of shaders are compiled and cached.
 The shaders to compile are different depending on your GPU, and changing settings (such as the layer count for transparency) will require a different set of shaders.
 If you play the game a lot on the same PC without changing graphical settings, eventually this will become less of an issue because Demul will build shader cache that it will reuse the next time a specific effect is used.